 - JSON Data

 NCache supports all .NET primitive data types.
 You can add a string as a value against a key.
-Following are the types supported by NCache:
+The following are the types supported by NCache:

 Let us quickly walk through a brief code example showing the addition of a string against the key in the cache: